All Episodes

 Presumption, of course, always comes with the subterranean tinge of racism.

-See, American people think Barack is too presumptuous here by acting presidential when he's not even the president yet.
+See, American people think that Barack is too presumptuous here by acting presidential when he's not even the president yet.

-In fact, when he's not even the official Democrat Party nominee yet, if you want to know the truth.
+In fact, he's not even the official Democrat Party nominee yet, if you want to know the truth.

-Drivers saying, no, they wouldn't think that if he's white.
+The driver is saying, no, they wouldn't think that if he's white.

-They're thinking that well, the drive-by's look at you can understand how they look at their people this country, a bunch of rubes, a bunch of unsophisticated rubes, Obama the first black guy.
+They're thinking that, well, the drive-bys look at, you can understand how they look at their people in this country.

-That's that they're chalking this up to.
+That's what they're talking this up to.

 They will not chalk it up to their failure.